elmbridge/curriculum/Emojification.md

 Finally, let's use our `defaultKey` function.
 In `View.elm`, switch out the reference to the "😅" emoji key with references to the new `defaultKey` function.

 Once you think you've got it, recompile to make sure it worked.
-If you get stuck, check out [the completed step](https://github.com/elmbridge/elmoji-translator/tree/release-2) on GitHub to see how we've implemented it.
+If you get stuck, check out [the completed step](https://github.com/elmbridge/elmoji-translator/tree/release-2) on GitHub to see how we've implemented it, or flag down a TA or instructor.